ECaMS-Billboard/ecams-billboard/README.md

 ## Documentation
 - For the Installation document, go to [/wiki/INSTALLATION.md](/wiki/INSTALLATION.md)

-- For the Team document, go to [/wiki/TEAM.md](/wiki/TEAM.md)
+## Team Process

 - For the PROCESS document, go to [/wiki/PROCESS.md](/wiki/PROCESS.md)

 ### Credits
-A list of past and present developers can be found in [wiki/credits.md](wiki/credits.md)
+- A list of past and present developers can be found in [wiki/credits.md](wiki/credits.md)

+- The list of current members maintaining this project can be found here: [/wiki/TEAM.md](/wiki/TEAM.md)